Why Does My Child Need A Crown?

 Frequently Asked Questions

 Dental crowns can last for many years with proper care.
-In some cases, dental crowns may need to be replaced due to wear and tear.
+In some cases, dental crowns may need to be replaced because of wear and tear.

 The cost of dental crowns varies depending on the type of dental crown used and the dental insurance coverage.
 We can discuss all costs and finance options available.